HETFADIA/dfs-percolation-project-html-js/README.md

 <p>
 Aim of The Project

-The aim of the Project is to determine whether the system percolates or not.
+The aim of the Project is to determine whether the system percolates or not and to find the probability for Monte Carlo Simulation.

 </p>
 <br />